NexusClash/NexusClash/README.md

-To get set up as a devloper,
+To get set up as a developer,

  * start with a clean Linux Mint install: https://www.linuxmint.com/download.php
  * While you're waiting for it to download and/or install, get accounts on YouTrack & GitHub